craftzcode/create-craftzcode/README-Old.md

          fi
          # Create and switch to the new branch
          git checkout -b "$new_branch"
          echo "Switched to new branch '$new_branch'.
-Please push your changes from this branch." exit 1  # Abort the push so you can push from the new branch else
+Please run your commit again on the new branch." exit 1  # Abort the commit so you can commit on the new branch else
-         # Extra security confirmation before allowing push to main branch
+         # Extra security confirmation before committing on main branch
-         echo "You chose to push on the main branch." read -p "Are you absolutely sure you want to push to main?
-Type 'confirm' to proceed: " confirm if [ "$confirm" != "confirm" ]; then echo "Push aborted.
-Please create a new branch or type 'confirm' to push to main." exit 1  # Abort the push
+         echo "You chose to commit on the 'main' branch." read -p "Are you absolutely sure you want to commit on main?
+Type 'confirm' to proceed: " confirm if [ "$confirm" != "confirm" ]; then echo "Commit aborted.
+Please create a new branch or type 'confirm' to commit on main." exit 1  # Abort the commit
          fi
-         echo "Proceeding with push on 'main'."
+         echo "Proceeding with commit on 'main'."
        fi
      fi